HenkT28/pands-problem-set/README.md

 ## References

-* [Ian McLoughlin] - I used some examples explained by Ian McLoughlin, during the Programming and Scripting course, as template in writing up script solutions.
+* [Ian McLoughlin] - I used some test examples explained by Ian McLoughlin, during the Programming and Scripting course, as template in writing up script solutions.

 * [Stack overflow](https://stackoverflow.com/) - I used Stack Overflow in several of my solutions, as commented in the code.